regis-zang/ExploringRscriptAndSAPPredictiveAnalysis/4_SAC_CreatingModel.md

 To this we need go SAC.

 ## SAC Modeling 001 - Points we need to know
-This model we wil create to get each objects as necessary in this material.
+This model we wil create to get each objects as necessary in this material.<br>
-Below have a simple diagram when you need to know.
+Below have a simple diagram what you need to know.
 ```mermaid
 flowchart LR
 B(Date Dim) === C{Fact Table}